jagotu/BACIL/thesis_text/thesis_text.md

 >
 > The RVA of an item will almost always differ from its position within the file on disk.
 To compute the file position of an item with RVA r, search all the sections in the PE file to find the section with RVA _s_, length _l_ and file position _p_ in which the RVA lies, ie _s ≤ r < s+l_.
 The file position of the item is then given by _p+(r-s)_.

-On Windows and other theoretical platforms where PE parsing is a service provided by the operating system, this allows for the component to be loaded into virtual memory as any other executable files.
+On Windows and other theoretical platforms where PE parsing is a service provided by the operating system, this allows for the component to be loaded into virtual memory as any other executable file.
 RVA addresses can then be resolved transparently by the CPU's and operating system's virtual memory mappings.
 For all other platforms, this adds one more level of indirection that needs to be handled.

 As our parser is platform-agnostic and written in Java, we can't use any of those services.
 Therefore, we need to manually perform the sections search and RVA calculations as described in the standard.